amida-tech/recruitment-registry/api/docs/api.md

 ```
 The server responds with the new survey `id` in the response body.

 Surveys can be soft deleted by `/surveys/{id}` resource.
-It also is possible replace an existing survey with a new version by including the query parameter `{ parent: id }` during creation.
+It is also possible replace an existing survey with a new version by including the query parameter `{ parent: id }` during creation.
 In such cases the new and existing surveys are linked in the database and the existing survey is soft-deleted.
-Currently there are no resources that exposes linked surveyss on the API level.
+Currently there are no resources that exposes linked surveys on the API level.

 ##### Profile Survey
 <a name="admin-profile-survey"/>